Employment insurance (EI)

 You have to deduct employment insurance (EI) premiums from an employee's insurable earnings if that employee is in insurable employment during the year.

 Insurable employment includes most employment in Canada under a contract of service (employer-employee relationship).

 There is no age limit for deducting EI premiums.

-- EI premium rate and maximum
+- What are the EI premium rates and maximums?

 - EI overpayment and recovering EI premiums

 - How to reduce the EI premium rate if you provide your employees with a short-term disability plan

 Information on what to do when an employee leaves or has an interruption of earnings